thdwyer/ytdlm.sh/README.md

 will be created.
 Now type 'cd bin'.
-In order to have the bin directory in your PATH environment variable, it will happen if you log out or restart until then you will need to address the script directly from within the bin directory by typing './ytdlm.sh' which tells the terminal to run that script that is in the current './' directly
+In order to have the bin directory in your PATH environment variable, it will happen if you log out or restart until then you will need to address the script directly from within the bin directory by typing './ytdlm.sh' which tells the terminal to run the script that is in the current './' directly, or use it's fully qualified path ~/bin/ytdlm.sh

 In your filebrowser [nemo, thunar etc..] copy the extracted ytdlm.sh script to your bin directory.
 To make it executable go back to the terminal and